JS-DevTools/globify/README.md

 Contributing
 --------------------------
 Contributions, enhancements, and bug-fixes are welcome!
-[File an issue](https://github.com/JS-DevTools/globify/issues) on GitHub and [submit a pull request](https://github.com/JS-DevTools/globify/pulls).
+[Open an issue](https://github.com/JS-DevTools/globify/issues) on GitHub and [submit a pull request](https://github.com/JS-DevTools/globify/pulls).

 #### Building/Testing
 To build/test the project locally on your computer: